 The dance may be executed as a three couple set.
 In this case, dance the last 8 bars thus:

-1s couple cross, cast up around the 2nd couple, meet and dance down between 2nd couple, separate and dance down outside the 3rd couple (who move up), cross at the bottom to your own side.
+1st couple cross left shoulder, cast up around the 2nd couple, meet and dance down between 2nd couple, separate and dance down outside the 3rd couple (who move up), cross at the bottom to own side.

 The English country dance The Salamanca Castanets was published in Button and Whittaker’s Collection of Country Dances for the Year 1813 1.
 It is a captivating tune, which utilises country dance figures, whilst capturing and maintaining the Spanish exuberance.
 Its fascinating history still resonates in Tasmania.